shapeoko/Docs/content/helloworld.md

 ##Position Sharpie
-Lower your sharpie so it's ~1" above the paper.
+Lower your sharpie so it is about 1 inch above the paper.
 ![Inch above work surface](sharpie_close.jpg)